Insourcing vs Outsourcing: Core Strategy Guide for Businesses

 Assessing the Advantages and Disadvantages of Each Option

-• How much scalability and flexibility does the business need?
+• How much expansion and flexibility does the organization require?

-• What kind of quality control does the business want?
+• What level of quality assurance does the business expect?

 • What kind of oversight and visibility does the business need?